 - You notice a change in your body odor

-Apocrine glands produce a milky fluid that most commonly is secreted when you're under emotional stress.
-This fluid is odorless until it combines with bacteria found normally on your skin.
+Apocrine glands are found in areas where you have hair, such as your armpits and groin.
+These glands release a milky fluid when you're stressed.
+This fluid is odorless until it combines with bacteria on your skin.

 - Goldsmith LA, et al., eds.
 Biology of eccrine and apocrine glands.
 In: Fitzpatrick's Dermatology in General Medicine.
 8th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com.
 Accessed July 6, 2016.